 The benefits of receiving professional microdermabrasion includes the skill of the care provider as well as more dramatic results.

 Side Effects of Frequent Microdermabrasion

-Side effects may occur if you expose your skin to too many microdermabrasion treatments.
-These can include:
+Unwanted side effects can occur if you subject your skin to too many microdermabrasion treatments.
+These include:

 - Dry, cracked or scaly skin